observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 This is a neat idea that avoids deploy dependencies, but has some drawbacks:
 * Validation - The tenant's rules would only be validated by us in the Ruler itself, meaning mis-configured rules do not get surfaced to tenants.
 We could encourage tenants to validate
 * Secrets - We can assume that tenants may not want their production rules and alerts exposed to the world, this would then require us to exchange and store secrets with them to access their repository.
+* Overheads - Managing an additional git repo & associated secrets imposes extra overheads on the tenants.

 The overhead and complexity of managing sensitive tenant secrets is out-of-scope for this project.